 Neodymium magnets offer greater gain but are considered too powerful for guitars.
 Their usage in bass guitars (which have thicker, more inert strings) is limited as well.

 To learn more about the different magnet types used in guitar and bass pickups, check out my article Ceramic Guitar Pickups Vs. Alnico Guitar Pickups.

 There are also distinctions in relation to pickup covers and how different materials affect the sound.
 We can think of “covered” and “uncovered” pickups as their own types for the purposes of this section.

-Contrasting plastic covers with metal covers (such as zinc, nickel, and chrome), the former make virtually no difference in tone.
-In contrast, metal covers tend to encompass the vibrational energy and, therefore, the pickup renders a bit of a flatter response.
+Contrasting plastic covers with metal covers (such as zinc, nickel, and chrome), the former makes virtually no difference in tone.
+In contrast, metal covers tend to encompass the vibrational energy, and, therefore, the pickup renders a bit of a flatter response.